Loading...

 How to consume Tomato Soup (Dry, Dehydrated) without glucose spikes

-Incorporate healthy fats like avocado slices or a drizzle of olive oil to your tomato soup.
-Fats can help slow down digestion and stabilize blood sugar levels.
+Incorporate a small amount of healthy fats like avocado slices or a drizzle of olive oil, which can also slow digestion and glucose absorption.

 healthspan-mbl